-This blog explores what sustainable cannabis cultivation looks like, why it’s important, and the best practices growers can adopt to ensure that their operations are kind to the earth while still delivering top-quality products.
+This blog explores what sustainable cannabis cultivation looks like, why it’s important, and the best practices growers can adopt to ensure that their operations are kind to the earth while still delivering top quality products.

-The Environmental Impact of Conventional Cannabis Farming
+Environmental Impact of Traditional Cannabis Farming

-Cannabis is a resource-intensive crop when grown using traditional industrial methods.
+Cannabis is a resource intensive crop when grown using traditional industrial methods.
 Some key challenges include:

 High Water Usage: Outdoor grows can consume thousands of liters per plant, especially in dry climates.